|

 Celtic Nations Heritage Festival of Louisiana - The Celtic Nations Heritage Festival of Louisiana is dedicated to the preservation of the cultural traditions of the seven Celtic Nations of Ireland, Scotland, Wales, Cornwall, Brittany, Galicia, and the Isle of Man.
 The Celtic Nations Heritage Center was conceived by the Celtic Nations Heritage Foundation President Danny O'Flaherty.
 His hope was to found a place where the traditions of the Celtic peoples wouldn't be forgotten.
 In this day and age, in the melting pot that the world is becoming, it is important to remember who we are, and how we came to be.

-Census online by State
+Census online for Louisiana

 'Cyndi's List' Thousands of Genealogy Sites on the Internet